xebialabs/xl-up-blueprint/README-DEV.md

 ./main --local-repo-path $(pwd) --blueprint-directory xl-infra --test-path './integration-tests/test-cases/**/v2'
 ```

 This will again recurse through the `test-path` provided within `local-repo-path`, and run all the tests it finds in sequence.
 Now you might wonder why it takes so long (+- 1 minute at the time of writing this).
 Reason is that it runs many more tests than it used to using the old method.
 Each file will contain roughly 100 assertions after conversion - that's excluding the content assertions.
-I have tried implementing parallel testing with a `--parallel` flag, but somewhere that got messed up as the `xl` binary keeps throwing weird memory panics.
+We have tried implementing parallel testing with a `--parallel` flag, but somewhere that got messed up as the `xl` binary keeps throwing weird memory panics.
 Might need to look into this further as required.

 An example for this new format can be found in the `xl-yaml-test` repo.
-I have also included one for the new RabbitMQ setup.
+An example test for the new RabbitMQ setup is already included in this repo.

 # Clean up disk in AWS and GCP